Xbox Series S

 PS5 Digital Edition vs Xbox Series S: Bottom line

-For most people, getting the Xbox Series S will be the smarter option.
+For the average person, getting the Xbox Series S will be the smarter option.
 While the PS5 Digital Edition does have its specs on its side, the Xbox Series S can still deliver next-gen performance at an affordable price.
-When you think about the possibility of getting it through Xbox All Access, the decision is a no brainer.
+When you think about the possibility of getting it through Xbox All Access, the decision is becomes pretty clear.

 Hopefully you can finance it

 The Xbox Series S has a lot going for it, including an appealing price point and next-gen performance.
-If you're looking to save some money this November and still get in on the fun, this is the way to go.
+If you're looking to save some money while still playing new games, this is the way to go.

 Get your hands on it before it sells out